Lake cabins in Torch Lake

 Given Torch Lake’s location in northern Lower Michigan, it may not be a surprise that peak season here is June through August, when the temperatures hang between the 60s and 80s Fahrenheit.
 While sunny days are frequent in summer, so are rainy ones, especially in August and September, so bring waterproof jackets along with your swimsuits and sunblock.
 Both spring (April-May) and fall (October-November) are gorgeous in Michigan, with cool temperatures and plenty of color in the wildflowers and trees.
 Although the lake does not freeze in winter, below-freezing temperatures and snowfall are common.
 Bundle up!

-What are the top things to do in Torch Lake?
+Top things to do in Torch Lake

 Boating